 Things are changing so quickly, which also means that skills needed in research are evolving.
-For example, using technology correctly needs certain skills.
-Understanding how technology can help in our research is certainly another.
+For example, using technology correctly requires specific skills.
+Understanding how technology can help in our study is undoubtedly another.

 “If we are not thinking about that and are building it out, we will always have this uphill battle to bring in new things,” Terrae said.

-It’s very true.
+It’s very accurate.
 I’ve worked on projects where certain team members were just unwilling – or perhaps unable – to learn new skills.
-That could really slow things to a halt.
+That could slow things to a halt.
 That doesn’t mean we don’t need those established skills of researchers.
 We do need them!
-In addition, we also need to understand as a team how to accelerate the use of our industry skills and results by using the right technology.
+In addition, we also need to understand how to accelerate the use of our industry skills and results by using the right technology.

 “When we move more work in-house, you need to understand those fundamentals,” Terrae said.
 “How to get that piece right in a way or with a granularity that you may not have been exposed to in the past.”